Battle of the Wilderness: Longstreet counterattacks

-Gordon attacks at Orange Turnpike
+Gordon attacks at the Orange Turnpike

 At the Orange Turnpike, inconclusive fighting proceeded for most of the day.
 During the morning, Gordon scouted the Union line and recommended to his division commander, Jubal Early, that he conduct a flanking attack in Sedgwick's right.
+This was held by the two-brigade division of Maj.
+Gen James B. Ricketts, formerly the command of General Robert Milroy, which had been routed by the Confederates eleven months earlier at the Second Battle of Winchester.
+They carried the taint of that defeat and were widely nicknamed "Milroy's weary boys".
 Early initially dismissed the venture as too risky, and Ewell did not have enough men to attack until 1:00 pm when the brigade of Brigadier General Robert D. Johnston arrived.
 Gordon's attack was authorized around 5:30 pm.
 The attack went well and caused some of the men in the Union brigade commanded by Brigadier General Alexander Shaler to simply run away.
-Shaler and another brigade commander, Brigadier General Truman Seymour were captured.
+Shaler and another brigade commander, Brigadier General Truman Seymour, were captured.
 Sedgwick was almost captured, and his horse was injured, while the color-bearer standing next to him was shot.
 The Union line fell back about a mile (1.6 km) while the two generals and several hundred men were captured.
 Eventually the darkness and the dense foliage took their toll as the Union flank received reinforcements and recovered.
 Sedgwick's line was extended overnight to the Germanna Plank Road.

 Reports of the collapse of this part of the Union line caused great consternation at Grant's headquarters, leading to an interchange that is widely quoted in Grant biographies.
 An officer accosted Grant, proclaiming, "General Grant, this is a crisis that cannot be looked upon too seriously.
 I know Lee's methods well by past experience; he will throw his whole army between us and the Rapidan, and cut us off completely from our communications."
 Grant seemed to be waiting for such an opportunity and snapped, "Oh, I am heartily tired of hearing about what Lee is going to do.
 Some of you always seem to think he is suddenly going to turn a double somersault, and land in our rear and on both of our flanks at the same time.
 Go back to your command, and try to think what we are going to do ourselves, instead of what Lee is going to do."